-‘The King of Laughter’ Review: Mario Martone’s Lavish, Ultra-Italian Theatrical Biopic is a Lot to Digest
+‘The King of Laughter’ Review: Mario Martone’s Lavish, Ultra-Italian Theatrical Biopic Is a Lot to Digest

 “The King of Laughter” is Martone’s third film in four years to premiere in competition at Venice, underlining the high regard in which the veteran director is still held in his home country, though neither of the previous two — the turgidly high-minded period piece “Capri-Revolution” and the theatrically framed Camorra saga “The Mayor of Rione Sanita” — made any real headway internationally.
 Peppier and more colorful than those films, and given greater marquee pull by Servillo’s broad, barnstorming lead turn, “The King of Laughter” is already proving more exportable: Film Movement plans to release in North America.

-It takes some time to parse the family tree of Scarpetta’s household, bustling as it is with in-laws and children both acknowledged and illegitimate, often making his own wife Rosa (Maria Nazionale) feel like something of an afterthought.
+It takes some time to parse the family tree of Scarpetta’s household, bustling as it is with in-laws and children both acknowledged and illegitimate, often making his wife, Rosa (Maria Nazionale), feel like something of an afterthought.
 As long as they all remain in the company and recognize him as its genius impresario, everyone enjoys more or less equal status.
-His adult son Vincenzo (Eduardo Scarpetta, one of the subject’s own descendants) is tiring of his part in the machine, wishing to spread his wings as an actor on film, while young Eduardo (Alessandro Manna), the unfathered son of Rosa’s sister Luisa (Cristiana Dell’Anna), is inspired by his namesake and “uncle” to pursue playwriting — those immersed in the film’s world will recognize him as the future Eduardo de Filippo, the Italian theater titan whose work, in a neat dovetailing, was the source of Martone’s last feature.
+His adult son Vincenzo (Eduardo Scarpetta, one of the subject’s descendants) is tiring of his part in the machine, wishing to spread his wings as an actor on film, while young Eduardo (Alessandro Manna), the unfathered son of Rosa’s sister Luisa (Cristiana Dell’Anna), is inspired by his namesake and “uncle” to pursue playwriting.
+Those immersed in the film’s world will recognize him as the future Eduardo de Filippo, the theater titan whose work, in a neat dovetailing, was the source of Martone’s last feature.